 Failing to celebrate successes can lead to burnout among your team members.

-Whenever something great happens, make sure everyone knows how happy you are and show that you appreciate their work.
+Whenever something extraordinary happens, make sure everyone knows how happy you are and show that you appreciate their work.
 Let them blow off some steam and be proud of themselves.

 3. Get Involved

-When there are more tasks to complete than there are people to complete them, make yourself the alternate team member that picks up some of the slack.
+When there are more tasks to complete than there are people to achieve them, make yourself the alternate team member who picks up some slack.

 It will demonstrate your commitment and help you build trust.
-You’ll be viewed as a key player rather than an overseer.
+You’ll be viewed as a critical player rather than an overseer.

 4. Be Available